naritomo1984/AnimationConverter/README.md

 however the result FBX animation can be used any engines that uses FBX file.

+Prerequisite
+--Python2.7
+--pillow

+Install and Usage.
+Import mesh sequence into Maya.
+Download and place combineTexture.py to the folder that includes texture files for obj sequence.
+Download the Animation converter.py, open that with script editor in Maya, and run the script.
+The UI window will show up.
+Put the path for python (eg.C:/usr/bin/python) and path for combineTexture.py(eg. C:/Users/admin/Desktop/tes/combineTexture.py).
+Hit the Convert Mesh Animation button.
+When it's done, you can save meshes as FBX.
+Optimized new textures are in "Combined" folder in your original folder.

+Current Limitation  July 2021
+Mesh name format should be "mesh-f#####.obj"
+Framerate is fixed as 15fps

 Animation is playing on the web site
 ![sample](web.gif)